glebm/i18n-tasks/README.md

 i18n-tasks translate-missing --from base es fr
 ```

-Sort the keys and write them to their respective files with `normalize`.
+Sort the keys and write them to their respective files with `i18n-tasks normalize`.
-This always happens on `add-missing` and `translate-missing`.
+This always happens on `i18n-tasks add-missing` and `i18n-tasks translate-missing`.

 ```bash
 i18n-tasks normalize